-Despite their growing popularity, many people still aren’t familiar with health care sharing ministries (HCSMs).
-With the landscape of healthcare what it is these days, it’s a wonder why more people aren’t talking about alternatives.
+Despite their growing popularity and longevity, in some cases, many people still aren’t familiar with health care sharing ministries (HCSMs).
+With the landscape of health care being what it is these days, it’s a wonder why more people aren’t talking about faith-based alternatives.

 What is a health care sharing ministry?